ppwwyyxx/dotvim/README.md

 YCM might take some time to install.
 You can interrupt it by `ctrl-c` if you don't need it.

 See ``vimrc`` for details on my configurations.

+``vimrc-simple`` is a portable file ready to be use without any plugin.